ZenRay/Python4Fun/README.md

 PHONE = "#PHONE"
 ```

-Caution: ⚠️ the regex is not perfect, there is so many things need being done!
+Caution ⚠️: the regex is not perfect, there are so many things need being done!